 cd hydrus git checkout -b develop origin/develop

-The demo should be up and running on
+The demo should be now be running on

 Workflow ————- For a generic overview of the Development workflow, head over to Workflow page.